PROJECT ARTICLES by Fred Miller, MMR

 Arduino MicroController Projects for Model Railroad Animations

 Multi-functon Animation Decoder.
-This is a DCC decoder used to animate functions in model railroad layout buildings.
+(MFAD) This is a DCC decoder used to animate functions in model railroad layout buildings.
 Each decoder is powered from the NMRA DCC track and receives DCC Function commands from the track connection.
 A brief descripion in .pdf format can be accessed here.
 Two videos of demonstration buildings can be accessed here and here.

 Arduino Projects to operate the MFAD.
 The above described Multi-function Animation Decoder (MFAD) is operated by NMRA DCC commands.
 Those commands can be issued from DCC throttles or JMRI scripts or panels.
 However, additional Arduino projects can also be used to issue the commands.
 A .pdf file, accessed here, describes an IR project which receives commands from an IR Remote Pad (e.g. TV Remote) to control a MFAD.

 Other Arduino based Model Railroad projects to be described soon...